Haru Kobayashi: Personality

-Haru's mother told her that she should answer "yes" to any request and not express her opinions, since Haru could not see, and had to be cared for throughout her life.She was told that she should not bother anyone, and do anything by herself, and she should not do anything that would cause others to dislike her.
-Shomoju pointed out that these rules of Haru's mother governed her behaviour throughout her life.
-She remained good-natured, and accepted her destiny impressively.
-But at the same time, her convictions made her life full of difficulties.
-Haru accepted anything which occurred to her as a festival if she walked with good people, and if she walked with bad people, she accepted it as 'training'.
-Sakuma wrote that Haru was a rare good-natured person, while other gozes thought that Haru was an exceptionally unlucky person.
+Haru's mother told her that she should answer "yes" to any request and never express her opinions since Haru could not see and had to be cared for throughout her life.
+She was told that she should not bother anyone and do everything by herself, and she should not do anything that would cause others to dislike her.
+Shomoju pointed out that these rules of Haru's mother governed her behavior throughout her life.
+She was never bitter and had accepted her lot in life.
+But at the same time, her complacency made her life full of difficulties.
+Haru accepted anything that happened to her saying, "If you walk with good people, it's a festival; if you walk with bad people, it's harsh training."
+Sakuma wrote that Haru was a rare, good-natured person, while other gozes thought that Haru was an exceptionally unlucky person.
 Haru had a number of unfortunate events occur throughout her life, but her character remained solid.
-Being a goze made her face anyone with the same sentiment as those with eyesight.(298).
-Good nature and sincerity might be of her own character, but the education by Haru's mother was great.
+Being a goze did not change her, and she was able to live as normally as a sighted person.
+Haru expressed that she might have fostered her good nature and sincerity on her own, but her mother was pivotal in the person she became.

-Shimoju commented on the behavior of Haru at the Yasuragi no Ie (home for the aged).
-Tomoko Matsui, a cameraman who took pictures of Haru, said that Haru never expressed anything which would make others look upon her with scrutiny.
+Shimoju commented on Haru's behaviour at the Yasuragi no Ie (home for the aged).
+Tomoko Matsui, a cameraman who took pictures of Haru, said that Haru never expressed anything that would make others look upon her with scrutiny.

 Painter Susumu Kinoshita drew pictures of Haru for 20 years, starting in 1982.
 According to Kinoshita, her face was different every time he drew a picture of her.
 Shimoju wrote that Haru was usually very dignified, but looked weary while alone.